Whole30 + Keto Zuppa Toscana

 Slow Cooker Instructions: Follow steps 1-5.
 For steps 6, add the onions, garlic, turnips, sausage + chicken stock to your slow cooker.
 Cook on LOW for 8 hours or HIGH for 4 hours.
 Then follow steps 7-11.

-If you don’t want to use cashews, you can substitute 1 cup canned coconut milk, original flavor Nutpods or if you’re ok with dairy you can use heavy cream (but reduce the chicken stock to 4 cups since you will be adding in more liquid).
+Cashew Substitute: If you don’t want to use cashews, you can substitute 1/2 cup (or more to taste) of the following: canned coconut milk, original flavor Nutpods, Silk dairy free heavy cream, or if you’re ok with dairy you can use heavy cream.
 I personally find canned coconut milk gives this soup a coconut flavor, which is why I prefer cashews.
+These substitutions will effect the nutrition information, so adjust if needed.
+Heavy cream is the lowest carb option!

 This post contains affiliate links, thanks for the love!